keithalewis/math/op.md

 ...

 \newcommand{\Var}{\operatorname{Var}}
+\newcommand{\RR}{\bm{R}}

+> _Besides it is an error to believe that rigour is the enemy of simplicity.
+> On the contrary we find it confirmed by numerous examples that the rigorous
+> method is at the same time the simpler and the more easily comprehended.
+> The very effort for rigor forces us to find out simpler methods of proof.
+> &mdash; David Hilbert_

 European _option valuation_ involves calculating the expected value of the _option payoff_ as a function of the _underlying_ at _expiration_.